Counterfeit Caution: Buying Pet Medication Online

-Caring Hands also has an online pharmacy that you can purchase medications from to ensure accuracy and authenticity.
+Caring Hands also has an that you can purchase medications from to ensure accuracy and authenticity.
 Our pricing is competitive and your medications will come directly from the same distributors that ship them to our hospital — just skip the middle man!

 How to identify counterfeit pet medications:

 - Differences in weight between the outer package and the product inside